Progress report for FNE21-978

 Objective 4: Creating an African eggplant enterprise budget that shows per unit gross margins and net profit/loss for the enterprise.

-Methods and Measurements: Upon the completion of all sales of African eggplant (expected in December 2021), we will organize all expenses and income for the African eggplant enterprise for placement into an enterprise budget template.
-Utilizing a template provided by Washington State University, we will build all associated expenses and income into an intuitive and accessible document that shows economic feasibility of African eggplant.
-Precautions will be taken to include only those costs that are directly associated with the enterprise under research.
-Where an enterprise expense is part of a broader farm expense, such as gas used to fuel market vehicle that may be carrying other farm products, a percentage of total cost method will be utilized to determine costs.
-The enterprise budget document will clearly show total enterprise expenses, gross revenue by market type, total gross revenue, net profit, and per/unit gross margin.
+Methods and Measurements: Upon the completion of all sales of African eggplant in September 2022, we organized all expenses and income for the African eggplant enterprise for placement into an enterprise budget template.
+We built all associated expenses and income into an intuitive and accessible document that shows economic feasibility of African eggplan, including only those costs that are directly associated with the enterprise under research.
+Where an enterprise expense is part of a broader farm expense, such as gas used to fuel market vehicle that may be carrying other farm products, a percentage of total cost method were used to determine costs.
+The enterprise budget document clearly shows total enterprise expenses, gross revenue by market type, total gross revenue, net profit, and per/unit gross margin.

 Objective 5: Produce three, 2-3 minute videos of different production practices for African eggplant.